SelfMadeSystem/pptbutlikeweb/README.md

 occasionally checks this file to see if it is out of date, and if so, automatically reloads the page to get the latest version.

+## How to set it up with Cloudflare Pages

+1. Clone this repository
+2. Push it to your GitHub, GitLab, or Bitbucket repository
+3. Go to [Cloudflare Pages](https://pages.cloudflare.com/) and create a new project
+4. Connect your repository
+5. Set the build command to `bun run build`
+6. Set the build output directory to `dist`

+Any time you push to your repository, Cloudflare Pages will automatically rebuild and redeploy your site.
+The clients will automatically get the latest version thanks to the `build-date` file.

 ## Development

 - Run `bun install` to install dependencies